joanmarc28/Robocat/README.md

 ### Wiring Schematics
 The wiring schematics shown below have been created using Fritzing for clarity during the assembly process.
 <div align="center"><img src="https://raw.githubusercontent.com/joanmarc28/Robocat/main/Hardware/Esquema%20B.png" width="800"> </div> <br>
-However, a custom PCB has been designed using EasyEDA to ensure a compact assembly for the final RoboCat unit, which can be seen in the following [link](https://github.com/joanmarc28/Robocat/blob/main/Hardware/PCB%20Robocat%20Disseny.png)
+However, a custom PCB has been designed using EasyEDA to ensure a compact assembly for the final RoboCat unit, which can be seen in the following <a href="https://github.com/joanmarc28/Robocat/blob/main/Hardware/PCB%20Robocat%20Disseny.png">link.</a>

 ## 3D Design